 If the license plate on your vehicle is covered with snow or dirt, clean it off.
 If pulled over, there's a good chance that you could get a ticket.
 A license plate violation could cost you anywhere from $135 to $275.

-After this past weekend's snowstorm, it might be a good idea to look and see if your license plate is snow-covered.
+After getting hit with some snow this week, it might be a good idea to look and see if your license plate is snow-covered.